torvalds/linux/Documentation/x86/cpuinfo.rst

 In addition, there exists a variety of custom command-line parameters that disable specific features.
-The list of parameters includes, but is not limited to, nofsgsbase, and nosmep.
-5-level paging can also be disabled using "no5lvl".
-SMEP is disabled with the aforementioned parameter.
+The list of parameters includes, but is not limited to, nofsgsbase, nosgx, noxsave, etc. 5-level paging can also be disabled using "no5lvl".

 e: The feature was known to be non-functional.
 ----------------------------------------------